opvious/abaca/packages/yasdk/README.md

 }
 ```

-1. The `accept` header (or, if omitted, the SDK's default) must match one of the
+1. The `content-type` header (or, if omitted, the SDK's default) must match one
-   operation's response mime types. __The type of the response automatically
+   of the operation's request body mime types.
+[The type of the request's body
-   reflects this value.__
+   automatically reflects this value.](#request-body-type-inference)
-2. The `content-type` header (or, if omitted, the SDK's default) must match one
+2. The `accept` header (or, if omitted, the SDK's default) must match one of the
-   of the operation's request body mime types. __The type of the request's body
+   operation's response mime types.
+[The type of the response automatically
-   automatically reflects this value.__
+   reflects this value.](#response-type-inference)
 3. Each of the `parameters` (query, path, and headers) must have the expected
    type and be present if required.
 4. The request's `body` can only be specified if the operation expects one and